 3. Ensuring Stock Availability and Shorter Lead Times to Handle Smaller, More Frequent Orders

 With the growth of e-commerce, warehouse managers are now dealing with smaller orders at a higher frequency.
-This is true even for most manufacturing warehouses because lead times now need to be shorter as the economy is run by supply, not demand.
+This is true even for most manufacturing warehouses because lead times must be shorter as the economy is run by supply, not demand.

 This calls for increased stock availability and shorter lead times.
-This is why the higher-ups push you to increase the availability of stock, quicken the pick-up, and shorten the lead times.
+This is why the higher-ups push you to increase stock availability, quicken the pick-up, and shorten the lead times.

 The secret lies in improving your picking and packing strategies, which can speed up delivery as well.